ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 When offering or selecting this transform, the client and server each generate the key that they will use to encrypt scrambled packets and MUST add it to the Proxy-QUIC-Transform header in an `sf-binary` parameter named "scramble-key".
+If either side receives a scramble transform without the "scramble-key" parameter, forwarding mode MUST be disabled.

 This transform relies on the AES-128 block cipher, which is represented by the syntax `AES-ECB(key, plaintext_block)` as in {{?RFC9001}}.
 The corresponding